tedavids/DragonOS/README.md

 ## TODOs

 * set up heap processing
--   kmalloc/kfree
+  -   for allocations a page or more
 * create power down command (shutdown)
 * create swap file system
 * determine which file system to support (FAT32, ext4?)
 * multi-threading
 * fix screen scrolling to do page up
 * Heap Additions
   - Add preallocated pages
   - expose all stats

 ## 🛠️ Prerequisite